 Mr Vimal Sachdeva introduced the importance of data integrity in biological production, with reference to WHO guidance on this issue.

-He noted that data integrity means ensuring data are recorded as intended and the same in content and meaning as when it was originally recorded at all times, as well as preventing unintended or unauthorized changes to data.
+He noted that data integrity means ensuring data are recorded as intended and the same in content and meaning as when it was originally recorded at all times, as well as preventing unintended or unauthorised changes to data.
 Data integrity is the degree to which a collection of data is Attributable Legible Contemporaneous Original and Accurate (ALCOA).

 Accurate scientific data are critical as the basis of risk/benefit decisions regarding the selection and use of drugs.
 This is vital to avoid harm to patients and retain trust in the effectiveness of products and those that supply them.

-He quoted WHO’s expectations on data management, which state that ‘good data and record management are critical elements of the pharmaceutical quality system and a systematic approach should be implemented to provide a high level of assurance that across the product lifecycle all GMP records and data are accurate, consistent, trustworthy and reliable’.
+He quoted WHO’s expectations on data management, which state that ‘good data and record management are critical elements of the pharmaceutical quality system and a systematic approach should be implemented to provide a high level of assurance that across the product life-cycle all GMP records and data are accurate, consistent, trustworthy and reliable’.
 Many data regulations exist across the globe.

 Mr Sachdeva gave multiple examples of real-life data integrity breaches, including one case where plates recorded and reported as negative by quality control (QC) personnel were actually positive for contamination.
 He noted that there can be various causes of data integrity breaches, that include human error, system level issues and technology issues.

 Overall, the presentation suggested that data integrity issues are increasing, see Figure 6.
 Often, inspections reveal deficiencies due to non-compliance with GMP.
-Mr Sachdeva concluded that data integrity issues are corrosive to science and trust, which – once lost – cannot be restored.5:
+Mr Sachdeva concluded that data integrity issues are corrosive to science and trust, which – once lost – cannot be restored.

 WHO recommendations on cell substrates used for production